steffijerome0809/homeworkweek3/README.md

 # Prerequisite

 MS Visual Studio code is required to make edits to software.
+An amage of the site is given in assests folder.

 #URL